 I’m making my way through Seth Godin’s Tribes book (Kindle version) and realizing how visible the lessons are, even in non-marketing/business areas.

 The other Sunday, I was in Brooklyn playing a game of pick-up soccer.
-I was the first person there and a few minutes later another guy showed up.
+I was the first person there.
+A few minutes later another guy showed up.
 He was knocking the ball around and I wanted to join.
 Not that it’s a terribly important group, but I wanted to join.
 Right then, it was important to me to join that group.

 Funny how that hasn’t changed in 20+ years (and likely much longer than that).

 12/27/22 update: This was posted before social media really took off.
 The iPhone didn’t come to market until 2007, and Facebook didn’t really peak until 2010.